Morning, Thursday, 18th January 2018

 THIS EVENT IS CPD CERTIFIED

-It takes place in light of NHS England’s Sepsis Action Plan, expected in autumn 2017, which will reflect current work on safety netting, standards, reporting, education and training.
+It takes place in light of the new Cross-system sepsis action plan, which focuses on key issues for ‘safety netting’, standards, reporting, education and training.
 It also follows the progress made on Improving outcomes for patients with sepsis, which looked at supporting healthcare professionals to recognise and treat sepsis promptly, with the aim of improving patient outcomes and reducing mortality.

 Further sessions will focus on priorities for raising awareness amongst the public and health professionals through education and training; next steps for enabling prompt recognition and treatment; the role of NHS 111 in going online during 2017 and increasing clinical assessments; improving clinical practice and patient safety; promoting a learning culture and further opportunities for cross-system collaboration in order to reduce the number of avoidable deaths from sepsis.